 Game 7: See Your Favorite Number

 Many cultures have a favored number.
 For example, in Western Europe “3” is favored.
 In traditional stories characters are granted 3 wishes, 3 brothers (not 4 or 5) try to woo the princess, 3 fairy godmothers give good gifts . . .
 People tend to list things in 3’s and even have 3 meals per day.
 In many Native American cultures, however, “4” is favored, after the 4 points of the compass.
 Things in legends and traditional stories occur in 4’s rather than 3’s.
 People are often not consciously aware of their favored number, but using it might make lessons more interesting or acceptable, depending on the people’s cultural background.
 For instance, in Western Europe people may pay more attention or remember things more easily if you use examples involving the number 3 rather than 4 or 5.

 Needed: Posters or chalk board with 1, 2, 3, 4, and 5 dots drawn on them; piece of paper for each student; something for them to draw with.

 Game 8: Hear Your Favorite Number

-Have a student re-tell the story in the national language.
-The other students help count.
-How many brothers/sisters/witches/fishermen were there?
+Have someone from the class re-tell the story in the national language.
+The others help count.
+How many brothers/sisters/frogs/fishermen were there?
 How many times did the donkey take the wrong path?
-How many wishes did the peasant get?
 How many beans were in the bag?
-How many magic items did Jack steal from the giant?

-If desired, have students draw features from the story with the corresponding numeral written on the paper.
-7 swans.
-3 magic beans.
-3 clergymen (a rabbi, a priest, and a Baptist preacher were sitting in a row boat . . .).
+If desired, have the class draw features from the story with the corresponding numeral written on the paper: 7 swans; 3 beans; 2 boats . . ..